sobebarali/slack-alert/README.md

 ## Deploy

+- Register in Render.com
-- Create a new app in Railway
+- Create a new web service
 - Add a new environment variable `SLACK_WEBHOOK_UR` with the URL of the incoming webhook of Slack API
 - Deploy the project